gardener/gardener/hack/tools/image/README.md

 ## Motivation

-There are lots flakes in our tests because the download of binaries like `yq` from github.com fails.
+There were many flakes in our tests when downloads of binaries like `yq` failed from https://github.com.
 Thus, we created the `golang-test` image which contains the content of `./hack/tools/bin` directory.
-These are downloaded binaries like `yq`, `skaffold`, `helm` and Go binaries.
-This will also speed up the tests a bit, because the binaries does not have to be downloaded anymore and the Go based test tools does not have to be compiled on every test run.
+It already contains tools like `yq`, `skaffold`, `helm` and Go binaries.
+This slightly speeds up the tests, because required binaries do not have to be downloaded and a compilation of Go based test tools is not required anymore on every test run.

 ## Usage